siegerts/xiegerts.com/content/about.md

 - [lowercase.app](https://www.lowercase.app) - a simple way to take and share notes.
 The Hacker News discussion is [here](https://news.ycombinator.com/item?id=40248217).

 - [Add to Sheets](https://www.addtosheets.com) - a Chrome extension to quickly add content to Google Sheets.
-The extension is pubished in the [Chrome Web Store](https://chromewebstore.google.com/detail/hgilhmbegaanegfbcppneigcmhgoinib)
+The extension is published in the [Chrome Web Store](https://chromewebstore.google.com/detail/hgilhmbegaanegfbcppneigcmhgoinib)

 - [Exercise Chrome Extension](https://www.exercises.so) - A Chrome extension to learn new [fitness exercises](https://chrome.google.com/webstore/detail/exercise/idhbppehmegfahmlnhajakjplaonfkdk) every time you open a new browser tab.
 A simple way to learn about workouts and stay fit.
 Each exercise also has a suggested modified version that can be done if you don't have access to a gym.
 Also, each day a new daily exercise is posted.